AriRice/Leiothlypis_first_chapter/README.md

     10.2.
 Merge the VCFs, put 4 scripts into this folder ("01a_leiothlypis_contamination_test.sh", "01_leiothlypis_contamination_test.sh", "checkHetsIndvVCF.sh", and "contamination_check.R"), and execute 01_leiothlypis_contamination_test.sh.

     10.3.
 Execute 01a_leiothlypis_contamination_test.sh.
-This'll create a PDF.
+This'll create a PDF that you can

     10.4.
 View the PDF.

-12. Choose 1 peregrina and 2 ruficapilla to remove from the next few datasets.
+11. Choose 1 peregrina and 2 ruficapilla to remove from the next few datasets.
 List them in a file called "excluded_samples.txt"

     11.1.
 Run the "Step_11_filter_everything_else.sh" script.

+12.